wtak23/airtraffic/_sources/data_munging.txt

 Other Data munging (elbow grease required!)
 """""""""""""""""""""""""""""""""""""""""""
 This part of the site outlines some of the "dirty work" that required some elbow grease.
-It has nothing to do with the main story of my **findings**, but nevertheless could provide an insight on what type of skill is required for basic data science analysis.
+It has nothing to do with the main story of my findings, but I thought it could provide an insight about the type of skill that is required for basic data science analysis.

 .. toctree::
    :maxdepth: 2
    :caption: Contents
-   :name: meh
+   :name: mmmmm

-   spotify_0105a
-   create_lookup_table.rst
+   create_lookup_table
+   webscrape_beautifulsoup
+   carriers_airports
    test